binaryphile/binaryphile.github.io/_posts/2018-10-31-approach-bash-like-a-developer-part-36-functional-programming.md

 talk about [functional programming], or fp.

-Functional programming is a philosophy that centers around immutability, functions as first-class entities and deterministic results for given inputs to functions.
-Long story short, it's way more than I'm ready to explore, especially with a language like bash.
+Functional programming is a philosophy that centers around immutability, functions as first-class entities, lack of side effects and deterministic results for given inputs to functions.
+Long story short, it's way more than I'm ready to explore in a single short blog post, especially with a language like bash.

 If you want to learn a bit more about functional principles, here's a good [blog entry] on the basics.

+So I'll call this "light" functional programming in bash.
+If you're interested in something heavier in bash, you can do a google search which will turn up some much more fleshed-out functional bash libraries.

 That said, there are a few tools which are popularly borrowed from fp by non-functional languages.
 In particular, most languages implement